And it has come to an end. A really interesting experience…

 Here we are, my third post.
 Two quick section here, one on my work progress so far, and then a bit from my experience of doing Charity Insight.

 Section a) The work keeps getting even more interesting, as we go along.
 I am still working on the first bit of research I was doing for waste management strategy for Birmingham.
 We have found some interesting facts about other local authorities and how they manage their waste and what lessons are to be learnt from them.
 The report will be public after finishing it if anyone would ever be interested to have a look.

 Just a quick summary; I am doing my CI project with Birmingham Friends of the Earth; and I am looking at the waste management strategy in Birmingham and how different/better this can be, so we can ask the city council to make a better deal when the current contract comes to the end.
 It seems quite logical to expect to benefit more from waste (‘waste isn’t rubbish’); and also get local companies to deal with it (so to keep the money in the region and more jobs, etc.)

 I have had some joys focusing on investigation into two things.
-One is about what other similar (in size, demography, etc.) cities are doing that Birmingham is not and could learn from.
+One is about what other similar (in size, demography, etc.)

 First a quick overview: I am Hossein; doing an engineering doctorate in water engineering.
 My Charity Insight project is with the Friends of the Earth (FOE), Birmingham.

 FOE is an international network of environmental organisations operating in 74 countries.
 There are many different campaigns at local, national and international level that FOE is involved with.
 At the local branch in Birmingham, FOE are currently running few campaigns one of which is the ‘waste campaign’; this is the one I am currently working on.

 The issue is quite straightforward; a lot of waste and not the best way to deal with it.